- Small Business Blog

 Just as your personal credit score is linked to your social security number, so too is your business credit score tied to a government identifier.
 This identifier is known as your Employer Identification Number (EIN), and your business must obtain this federal ID before starting operations.
 Sole proprietors and freelancers may also want to obtain EINs so that any failure to repay business credit doesn’t affect their personal credit scores.

-Another business identification number potentially worth obtaining is a Data Universal Number System (DUNS) number.
-The commercial credit bureau Dun & Bradstreet oversees the DUNS system and uses DUNS numbers to predict your company’s finances.
+Another business identification number worth obtaining is a Data Universal Number System (DUNS) number.
+The commercial credit bureau Dun & Bradstreet® oversees the DUNS system and uses DUNS numbers to predict your company’s finances.
 As such, businesses with DUNS numbers may find it easier to borrow money.

-Since every commercial credit bureau works a bit differently, information that you’ve shared with one bureau may not always appear on your profile with another.
-You can ensure informational accuracy by regularly checking your information with all bureaus and updating it as needed.
-Don’t be shy when adding information – the more context and data you can provide, the better that lenders will understand your business and its needs.
+Since every commercial credit bureau works differently, the information you’ve shared with one bureau may not always appear on your profile with another.
+You can help ensure informational accuracy by regularly checking your information with all bureaus and updating it as needed.
+Don’t be shy when adding information – typically, the more context and data you can provide, the better lenders will understand your business and its needs.

 13 Ways to Improve Your Business Credit Score

-If your business credit score needs work, review these 8 strategies to help strengthen yours.
+If your business credit score needs work, consider these 8 tips to help strengthen yours.

 Check your business credit report regularly